5 Tips for Travelling to Ipiales, Colombia

 I spent a couple of hours shopping in and around the main plaza.
 The locals were so friendly and loved having us in their shops.
 It was very cheap and the selection was huge!
 To say the least, I was pretty happy to replace some of the tatty clothes in my backpack!

 Most people travel to Ipiales from Cali or Popayan in Colombia.
 If heading in the opposite direction (from Ecuador to Colombia) then Cali or Popayan will likely be your next destination.
 There are a couple pieces of advice I have for that particular journey.

 The first is that you should book a minibus, not a large coach bus.
 While the coach-style buses are more comfortable they take forever to get from point A to point B along the curvy road through the mountains.
 A minibus can be up to 3 hours faster than the large buses on the journey between Ipiales and Popayan.

-The second piece of advice is to consider travelling by day only.
+The second piece of advice is to consider traveling by day only.
 While this route has become much safer in recent times, we were warned by a few different people that it is always safest to travel by day.
 This is another reason why spending a night in Ipiales could be a good idea!

-5. Eat local food
+5. Eat some local food

 If you just arrived from Ecuador, then you are in luck because Colombian food is awesome!
 And, if you are leaving Colombia, then you are also in luck because the food in Ipiales is cheap!

 Around the main plaza, there are a few street food options such as arepas and empanadas.
 Try them both!
 If you can find empanadas that are served with guacamole then that is even better!